spekframework/spek/README.md

 ## Usage

-Spek is a specification framework for Kotlin, allowing you to define you specifications in a fluent and easy to read way.
+Spek is a specification framework for Kotlin, allowing you to define your specifications in a fluent and easy to read way.

 ### Writing specifications